intelops/tarian-detector/documents/Development_Guide.md

 Check out the [Repository Structure Guide](./Repository_Structure.md) for more detailed information and to familiarize yourself with the inner workings of the Tarian Detector project.

+# File Contribution Guide

+If you're adding new files to the project, please see our [File Contribution Guide](./File_Contribution_Guide.md).
+This guide provides an overview of our repository structure and offers a step-by-step walkthrough on how to add new files.
+It addresses how to name your files, where to correctly place them within our project hierarchy, and how to document your changes.

+Whether you're contributing code, documentation, graphics, or other types of files, we have a place for them all.
+By following this guide, you'll ensure your contributions fit seamlessly into our project, making it easier for everyone involved in the Tarian Detector project.

 ## 🔄 Development Workflow